Muiñeira

-The muiñeira (Galician: muiñeira, Castilian: muñeira) is a traditional dance and musical genre of Galicia (Spain).
+The muiñeira (Galician: muiñeira, Castilian and Asturian: muñeira) is a traditional dance and musical genre of Galicia and some parts of Asturias (Spain).
 It is distinguished mainly by its expressive and lively tempo, played usually in 6/8, although some variants are performed in other time signatures.
 There are also variant types of muiñeira which remain in the tempo of 6/8 but which displace the accent in different ways.
 Muiñeira is associated with traditional choreographic schemes and the associated instrumentation is a form of bagpipe known as a gaita.
 It is subject to highly varied interpretation in differing local traditions.
 According to "Galicia-The Spanish Cousins", an article on Roots World, muiñeira is the Galician "equivalent" of a jig, which is consistent with the time signature of 6/8.
 The word "muiñeira" (the same pronunciation in Portuguese, but spelled "moinheira") means literally both millstone and a mill landlady (or the miller's wife, if a man).
 Galician music is classified as part of Celtic music.